-U.N. council to meet at Moscow’s request over U.S. biolabs claim, as Zelensky dismisses chemical weapons allegation
+U.N. council to meet at Moscow’s request over unproven claim of U.S. biolabs, as Zelensky dismisses allegation

 “Russian Mission asked for a meeting of #Security Council for 11 March to discuss the military biological activities of the US on the territory of #Ukraine,” Polyanskiy said.

-The allegation of U.S. “biological activities” in Ukraine, presented without evidence, has been dismissed by the Biden administration as Russian gaslighting and disinformation.
+The allegation of U.S. “biological activities” in Ukraine, presented without evidence, has been dismissed by the Biden administration as Russian disinformation.

 “This is exactly the kind of false flag effort we have warned Russia might initiate to justify a biological or chemical weapons attack,” Olivia Dalton, a spokeswoman for the U.S. Mission to the United Nations, said late Thursday, according to the Associated Press.
 “We’re not going to let Russia gaslight the world or use the U.N.
 Security Council as a venue for promoting their disinformation.”

 White House warns Russia could use chemical weapons in Ukraine, rejects false ‘conspiracy’ of U.S. biolabs